 If there is something wrong with the default boot system of your computer, you might consider booting your computer using a CD/DVD.
-This is especially important if you're going to install Windows, run certain diagnostics, install memory testing programs, install password recovery tools or more.
+This is especially important if you're going to install Windows (Windows 11 included), run certain diagnostics, install memory testing programs, install password recovery tools or more.
 In this post, we will be giving you all the information on how to set a computer to boot from CD/DVD and more.

 BIOS, an acronym for “Basic Input Output Subsystem,” is a uniquely designed programmable chip that basically controls how information is synchronized to various devices in the computer system.
 An easy way to access the BIOS interface is to press the ESC, F1, F2, F8 or F10 when your computer begins to boot.

 This uniquely designed interface allows users to run boot sequences using different devices including floppy drive, hard drive, CD-ROM, or other external devices.
 For your convenience, you can easily set the order you want your computer to search for these physical devices during the boot sequence.

 While booting your computer using CD/DVD is easy, and you don’t need to be tech-savvy to do this, it is essential you get familiar with BIOS (Basic Input Output Subsystem).
 So before you proceed on how to set a computer to boot from CD/DVD, you want to get this right.
 Start by:

 Having a working bootable CD/DVD.
 Also, double-check to make sure your CD ROM drive is working effectively.

 You must be familiar with how to enter the bios setting on your system, and this you can do by simply pressing the BIOS enter key when the booting is in progress.

 Now that you know how to navigate your BIOS, let’s dive into how to set computer to boot from CD ROM right away.

 Step 1.
 Begin by inserting your bootable CD/DVD into the optical drive of your device.